 Missy rolls her eyes.
 Always nagging, worse than our Mother… Not that I know about her nagging, as she died when I was born, but anyway.
 Hmm.
 She seems calm enough.
 I might just be able to pull it off this time…

-She puts on a suitable expression and starts explaining, ‘I just wanted to have some fun, and these young people hanging around looking for trouble, really begged for it!’
+She puts on a suitably remorseful expression and starts explaining, ‘I just wanted to have some fun, and these young people hanging around looking for trouble really begged for it!’

 Granny raises an eyebrow.
 ‘So there were more than one?
 How many are we talking about here?’

 ‘Err… two… or three.
 But you finished one, so I suppose there are still two out there.’

 ‘Suppose?’
 Now it’s Granny’s turn to roll her eyes.
 ‘Thank the goddess there are only two…’

 Missy turns to leave.
 ‘Can we get this over with?
 I’d like to watch East Ender’s before-’